 The Disability Resource Center (DRC), located in Room 147 of the Student Center, is available to assist students and prospective students with documented disabilities.
-The Dean of Students can facilitate inclass accommodations and campus access.
+The Dean for Students can facilitate inclass accommodations and campus access.

 Information regarding these services also appears in each course syllabus, the JSCC website, and is shared at each New Student Orientation program.
 No accommodation is given prior to the point of student disclosure, verification and accomodation notice provided to the instructor within a reasonable time frame.
 Accommodations are not retroactive.
+Students who receive or received accommodations in high school IEP/504 plans might not receive the same accommodations at JSCC.
+Under federal law, requirements to provide accommodations are different for higher education.